 Internal links are a crucial component of your website’s architecture that make it easier for users to find related content and navigate your website.
 They also make your website easier for search bots to crawl.

-By using internal links effectively, you can guide search engines and your audience to the most important and authoritative pages on your site.
+By using internal links effectively, you can guide bots and your audience to the most important and authoritative pages on your site.
 When you link from one page on your website to another, you’re signaling to search engines that these pages are related and contain valuable information on a particular topic.

 When it comes to internal links, there are a few key strategies to keep in mind.
 First, be sure to link to your most important pages, such as your pillar pages or other cornerstone content.
 This helps establish these pages as the main hubs of information on a particular topic.